thibseisel/recyclerfragment/README.md

 [ ![JCenter](https://api.bintray.com/packages/nihilus/android/recyclerfragment/images/download.svg) ](https://bintray.com/nihilus/android/recyclerfragment/_latestVersion)

-RecyclerFragment is a small Android library that allow you to easily display `RecyclerView` data in a `Fragment`.
+RecyclerFragment is a small Android library that allow you to display `RecyclerView` data in a `Fragment`.
 Easy to use, it is similar to the framework's `ListFragment` with additional features.